jchinzi/lab-02/README.md

 Number and Name of Feature: #2 Filter Images

-Estimate of Time Needed to Complete:
+Estimate of Time Needed to Complete: 60 minutes

-Start Time:
+Start Time: 4:00

 Finish Time: